 The recent price movements in $SOL have drawn a lot of attention to Solana although this is a lagging indicator of all the cool stuff that has been built on the platform over the last few years.
 Solana has added almost $5bn in total value in the last two months to its ecosystem.

-I’m not a chain maximalist and I think there is space for multiple chains to co-exist in the future depending on their intended use cases.
-However, more high quality projects and development teams innovating will lead to more users and more money flowing into the ecosystem so I plan to track innovation closely.
+I think there is space for multiple chains to co-exist in the future depending on their intended use cases.
+However, there seem to be more and more high quality projects and great development teams innovating on Solana and this will lead to more users and more money moving to the ecosystem.

 The graphic below is a good summary of the different chains and supports the case that Solana may be technically superior to alternatives.
 I won’t go into details about the blockchain trilema (decentralization, security, and scalability) in this post but plan to write more about this later.